slinkp/recurse-S223/notes.md

 #### Advantage

-- I'd get to learn / re-learn a little C++
+- I'd get to learn / re-learn a little C++, that'd be good.
-- Maybe games written this way are portable?
+- *Maybe* games written this way are portable?

 #### Disadvantage

-- I'm tying to one sound engine forever
+- I'd be tying to one sound engine forever.
-- I think learning how to build a gdextension is less interesting and less portable knowledge than learning websockets and a functional language.
+- I think learning how to build a gdextension is less generally useful/portable knowledge than learning websockets and a functional language, aside from the general c++ experience.
+- Sounds less fun and interesting.

 # Mon July 24 2023